thinksolv/thinksolv-careers/roles/graphic-designer-video-editor.md

 - Strong understanding of graphic design, typography, and motion graphics.
 - Ability to communicate complex processes clearly through visuals.
 - Good command of English with clear articulation and fluency for professional video narration or scripting.
+- Capacity to quickly understand technology products and applications in order to create accurate and meaningful demo videos.
 - Basic familiarity with Google Workspace and Microsoft Office.
 - Experience with WonderShare DemoCreator will be considered an advantage.
 - Mobile-based video creation/editing **will not be accepted**.
 Only desktop/laptop-based editing is allowed.